chensandiego/risk_control_platform/README.md

 #### Option 2: Run with Docker Compose (Recommended)

 For a containerized setup, use Docker Compose.
-This will build the Docker image and run the application, Redis, and a Celery worker in separate containers.
+This will build the Docker image and run the application, Redis, MongoDB, and a Celery worker in separate containers.

 ```bash
 docker-compose up --build
 ```

 This command will build the Docker image (if not already built) and start all the services.
-The application will be accessible on port 8000.
+The application will be accessible on port `8000`.

 ### 4. Access the Application